pstaender/neo4jmapper/README.md

 #### Native Queries

-If you want to enjoy the maximum of performance, you cann pass-through your cypher query 1:1 and get the native results from neo4j.

-For native queries, just start with `Graph.query(…)`:
+If you want to enjoy the maximum of performance, you can pass-through cypher queries 1:1 and get the native results from neo4j, just start with `Graph.query(…)`:

 ```js
   Graph.query("START n = node(*) MATCH n-[r]-() RETURN n;", function(err, result) {